- Glossary

 Set goals at the start of the process, and make sure they’re meaningful and understood by everyone involved.
 When employees understand the context behind the goals you’re setting, they’ll feel more engaged and recognize that their individual contributions matter.

 Aim for a collaborative goal-setting process.
 Modern approaches include a reversal of the traditional top-down approach to goal setting.
 Some companies actually align goals upward.
-This means empowering employees to create goals based on their understanding of the company’s target KPIs.
+This means empowering employees to create goals based on their understanding of the company’s target KPI.
 This kind of ownership contributes to improved employee performance.

 Transparent communication and collaboration

 Today’s employees expect and respond best to managers and leaders who are open and authentic.
-For the same reasons you need to communicate KPIs effectively, don’t keep your employees in the dark.
+For the same reasons you need to communicate KPI effectively, don’t keep your employees in the dark.
 This includes times when the business is experiencing a rough patch.

 Honest discussion, regular feedback, and real-time communication are all critical for maintaining strong employee engagement.